 - Original sources

 Due to Facebook’s emphasis on high-value content, it now prioritizes content from original sources as opposed to recycled content.
 As a result, publishing original stories will give you a boost in your News Feed position, while publications that don’t will be demoted.

 How to leverage the algorithm

-The Facebook algorithm is a multilayered tool that works in favour for the application, but there are certain guidelines you can use to get this tool to work for you, too!
+The Facebook algorithm is a multilayered tool that works in favor of the application, but there are certain guidelines you can use to get this tool to work for you, too!

 - Quality content

 Facebook prioritizes quality and authenticity above all else.
-As such, publishers need to focus on creating quality content that drives real interactions.
-High-quality and original videos are particularly preferred.
+As such, you should focus on creating quality content that drives real interactions.
+High-quality and original videos are particularly preferred!

 - Friends and family